Questions to ask Divorce Lawyers in NJ Before Hiring

 A divorce lawyer in NJ should be happy to cut costs where possible, albeit not to the detriment of the case.
 Ask if there's anything that you can do as the client rather than relying on practice staff, or if any predicted extra expenses are likely to be truly worth the cost.
 Also, ask if an out-of-court settlement may be realistic to avoid the expense and stress of lengthy proceedings.What are the Contact Procedures?

 There are two parties to every divorce, and levels of enmity can vary greatly.
 It's a good idea to set out in advance whether you should have any contact with your spouse during the proceedings, and under what circumstances.
 You may wish to have your attorney assume all communication responsibilities, particularly when the other party's own lawyers are involved.
 Ask how you can redirect any communication attempts to your attorney, and how quickly a response can be expected.
 Also set in place expectations for how often you'll receive updates on the case's progress, and what you can do to contact the practice in an emergency.

 It's unrealistic to expect any divorce to proceed completely painlessly.
 However, having a good attorney on your side can reduce the stress while maximizing the chances of an equitable outcome.
 Asking these questions of your NJ divorce lawyer before committing to them will stand you in good stead for coming out the other side in the best shape you could hope for.
-If you have any questions about divorce or family law call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at (201) 845-7400.
+If you have any questions about divorce or family law call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at (201) 845-7400.